nuttea/vagrant-nxosv-demos/README.md

 # Cisco NX-OSv Demos
-This repository contains a variety of demos showing how automation tools can be used to manage Open NX-OS.
+This repository contains demos showing how automation tools can be used to manage Open NX-OS.
 These are based on the virtual Nexus 9000 and use Vagrant for provisioning the demo/test environments.
 ## Requirements
 All of the demos assume the following requirements: